 Sky subscribers can add beIN to their package at an additional cost or, like in Australia, you can subscribe to a standalone package that can be watched on laptop, desktop or mobile app.
 It costs $19.78 per month after you've taken advantage of the FREE two week trial.

-Live stream the 2020 Six Nations in Canada and more - for FREE
+Live stream the 2020 Six Nations for free in Canada and more

 DAZN is a streaming service available in a select few countries including Canada, Germany, Austria and Switzerland.
 Luckily, it has secured streaming rights for the Six Nations Rugby.